At Richard de Clare Nursery it is important to us that;

 From Tuesday 7th January 2020, only children who attend an afternoon session, or a full day will be able to have lunch with us.

 - You may choose to use your funded entitlement for any sessions required.

-- You may also split the funding with ONE other provider, as long as a minimum of 15 hours a week is spent in our setting.
+- You may also split your child's funding with ONE other provider, as long as a minimum of 15 hours a week is spent in our setting.

-- Children are welcome to bring a packed lunch at a cost of £2.50 (see above.)
+- Children are welcome to bring a packed lunch at no added cost

-- Children are welcome to bring a packed lunch at a cost of £2.50.
+- Children are welcome to bring a packed lunch at no added cost.